jjcrab/travel-safe/README2.md

 - As an app user, I want to see a list of continents and each continent is clickable so that I can go to each continent page.
 - As an app user, I want each country to be clickable so that I can go to each country's page with advisories information including risk level and travel advisories.
 - As a developer, I want to provide a navigation bar including link to homepage, continent page, and country page, and About page.
-- As an app user, I want to see a footer with date on it.
+- As an app user, I want to see a footer with date and risk color on it.
 - As an app user, I want to see flags of each country in the continent page.

 ### Stretch Goals